Alex-ray/GPU_accelerated_animations/README.markdown

 Fast and smooth web animations are somewhat of a rarity these days.
 But with new browser technology it has never been easier, it's simply a matter of knowing how to use the right tools.
 And I am going to show you how.

-To make things easier ( and more fun ), I have created some HTML, CSS and JavaScript that we can use to experiment on throughout the rest of this article.
-You can download the example material <a href="http://github.com/alex-ray/" target="_blank">here</a>,check it out on Github <a href="http://github.com/alex-ray/gpu-acclerated-color-wheel" target="_blank">here</a> or simply head view it on the web <a href="/demo/gpu_accelerated_color_wheel/" target="_blank">here.</a>
+To make things easier ( and more fun ), I have create a small website we can user to experiment with throughout the rest of this article which you can find <a href="/demo/gpu_accelerated_color_wheel/" target="_blank">here.</a> Alternatively you can download the files yourself <a href="https://github.com/Alex-ray/GPU_accelerated_animations/archive/master.zip" target="_blank">here</a> or simply check it out on Github <a href="https://github.com/Alex-ray/GPU_accelerated_animations" target="_blank">here</a>.

-Unzip the file and open up the ```index.html``` file in your Chrome Browser. ( or just open the web page in your browser )

-You should see a color wheel bouncing around the screen and a bunch of control in the top left corner of the screen.
-Don't worry about these just yet all you need to know is that the flood toggle might freeze your browser ( its a infinite loop flooding the main thread ).
+Navigate to the demo and you should see a color wheel bouncing around the screen with some control in the top left corner of the screen.
+Don't worry about these just yet all you need to know is that the flood toggle might freeze your browser ( its a infinite loop which floods the main thread ).

 With that out of the way lets jump right in and take a look at what kind of animations we got going on here.
 To do this your going to need to open up you Chrome Developer Tools ( view > Developer > Developer Tools ) and select the ```time line tab```.